Coronavirus digest: German leaders warn lockdown measures to last months | DW | 15.11.2020

 "We cannot afford a yo-yo shutdown with constant opening and closing of the economy," he said, adding that Germans might have to continue living under coronavirus restrictions beyond December.

-"We will have to live with considerable precautions and restrictions for at least the next four to five months," he said.
+"We will have to live with considerable precautions and restrictions for at least the next four to five months."

+Altmaier's comments come ahead of a meeting on Monday between Chancellor Angela Merkel, her ministers and state leaders to assess the effectiveness of the country's partial shutdown, which began on November 2.

+Two state leaders also expressed their doubts about easing the curbs, including Bavaria's state premier Markus Söder, who told Bild am Sonntag: "There is absolutely no room for relaxing of restrictions.
+Easing too early risks Christmas.
+We have to consider whether the measures taken so far are sufficient."

 Read more: Coronavirus: German schools develop 'Plan B'